Ai31024/00.blank_template/README.md

 # Blank Template for Express Servers

 This template contains necessary files to write express workloads effortlessly.
-You can rename the template folder after cloning according to your project.
+You can rename the template folder and this README file after cloning, according to your project.

 ## How to use